The Blue Hens will be back in the friendly confines of Delaware Stadium on Saturday, looking to go 5-0 at home.

 Have you ever complained about doing laundry?
 Not Alec

-Schwartz, the Head Football Equipment Manager
+Schwartz, the Head Football Equipment Manager, who washes 100

 “loops” (devices to hold each player and coach’s dirty laundry)